tonethar/IGME-430-Fall-2024/assessment/practice-quiz-1.md

 ---

-2) Matchiing - associate the HTTP methods listed below with one of the 7 descriptions (choose 1 description per resource):
+2) Matching - associate the HTTP methods listed below with one of the 7 descriptions (choose 1 description per resource):

     A. Creates a new resource